khairul2007/khairul2007/README.md

-- 👋 Hi, I’m @khairul2007
+- 👋 Hi, I’m khairul islam
-- 👀 I’m interested in ...web developement and app development
+- 👀 I’m interested in ...web development and app development
-- 🌱 I’m currently learning ... javascript and php
+- 🌱 I’m currently learning ... javascript and PHP
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking for an internship
 - 📫 How to reach me ... khairul.muktagacha@gmail.com

 <!---